Can I make an appointment or just walk into the Writing Center to work with a consultant?

-When a session starts, your consultant will first ask you to fill out a "Client Needs Survey" -- this will help you figure out your priorities, and it will help the consultant understand your needs.
-You and your consultant will then work collaboratively through your piece of writing and/or on your questions.
+Before a session starts, you are asked to fill out a "Client Needs Survey" -- this helps you figure out your priorities, and it will help the consultant understand your needs.
+When you arrive, you and your consultant will work collaboratively through your piece of writing and/or on your questions.
 This often takes the form of you reading parts of your paper and then discussing those parts with the consultant; both of you asking and answering questions that have been raised; going online to identify helpful resources; etc. At the end of the session, your consultant may ask you to set some goals for yourself as you continue to work on your writing project.
 Then the consultant will complete a Report for your professor explaining what you worked on in that session.
 A session can last up to 45-minutes long.

 Do you have to inform my professor that I visited The Writing Center?

 If you prefer that a Report not be sent to your professor, then inform your consultant about this at the end of your session.
 You should know, however, that working with a consultant in The Writing Center shows that you care enough about your writing, your assignment, and your education to take the time to get peer-feedback, and most professors see this as a positive step to take.
-In addition, professors find it interesting and useful to read about what kinds of writing-related issues their students want to work on with a Writing Center consultant.
+In addition, professors find it useful to read about what kinds of writing-related issues their students want to work on with a Writing Center consultant.